-If you'd like to know whether your pet has suffered from any health issues that pet insurance companies tend to categories as pre-existing conditions, you should ask your veterinarian to review your pet's medical history from the past 18 months.
+If you'd like to know whether your pet has suffered from any health issues that pet insurance companies tend to categorize as pre-existing conditions, you should ask your veterinarian to review your pet's medical history for the past 18 months.
 Your vet should be able to offer sound guidance.

 Nope.
 A ManyPets Wellness Plan will help reimburse you for routine and preventative care like wellness exams, vaccinations, parasite prevention, dental cleanings, vitamins, supplements, and more.
 Your pet's medical history won't affect your reimbursement.

 Bear in mind: Any current or recent condition that’s covered by ManyPets will instantly become a pre-existing condition if you allow your coverage to lapse, even if you once again purchase insurance at the earliest opportunity.